 - To see this template in use please refer to the wide range of example documents on the register.
 A good example is the Relocation Policy and Procedures

-- Policy statements are mandatory and apply across the University
+- Procedures are mandatory and apply across the University

-- Policies can be combined with procedures or standards where both documents are short and it makes sense to do so
+- Procedures may be combined with a policy where both documents are short and it makes sense to do so

 - Aim to maximise the benefits of policies being uploaded as webpages by using hyperlinks to provide useful information and using language which users are likely to search for